 Industry representatives have suggested removing latent gillnet permits.
-The Gulf and South Atlantic Fishery Management Councils considered this action in CMP Amendment 20A and decided they did not want to revoke any permits; however, the Gulf Council may reconsider this decision.
-Fishermen have indicated concern about the possibility of other fishermen with latent permits re-entering the fishery, thereby potentially reducing the average portion of the current Gulf Florida West Coast Southern Subzone gillnet ACL available per vessel.
+The Gulf and South Atlantic Fishery Management Councils considered removing latent king mackerel permits in Amendment 20A (GMFMC and SAFMC 2013) and decided they did not want to revoke any permits; however, the Gulf Fishery Management Council is reconsidering this decision for gillnet permits.
+Fishermen have indicated concern about the possibility of other fishermen with latent permits re-entering the fishery, thereby potentially reducing the average portion of the current Florida West Coast Southern Subzone gillnet ACL available per vessel.